Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. If Your Dog Is Still a Puppy

-Usually, it is easier to correct this behavior problem while your dog is still young.
-We must therefore act quickly, if possible, upon adoption.
-Even if they don’t realize it, owners of young dogs sometimes get them used to following by unknowingly adopting positive reinforcement techniques.
 For example, when a puppy follows its owner to the toilet and the owner has a positive emotion like laughing at such “cute” behavior, it prompts the puppy to start over and continue down this path.
-For this reason, you must encourage your dog to adopt the right habits as soon as he arrives in your home and reinforce his autonomy.
+For this reason, you must encourage your dog to adopt the right habits as soon as they arrive in your home and reinforce their autonomy.

 • Make your departures and returns a normal occurrence.
-That will teach your puppy to be confident in his ability to be alone.
+That will teach your puppy to be confident in their ability to be alone.
 For example, take a shower, take a mini walk in your backyard, or do something else to let your pup know that not being with you for a few minutes doesn’t matter.
-Also, if you give your puppy something delicious to snack on while you’re gone, he may even be eager to see you go!
+Also, if you give your puppy something delicious to snack on while you’re gone, they may even be eager to see you go!

 • Progress gradually.
 Start by leaving your puppy alone for 5 minutes and then gradually go away for 10, then 30 minutes, until he agrees without flinching to be alone for an hour.
 However, be careful not to go too fast.